3.4.2. Rules for adding attributes to buildings

 - The Building entrance attribute panel will open.

-For rules on drawing and adding attributes to entrances, see 3.4.3.
-Entrances: rules for drawing and adding attributes.
+For rules on drawing and adding attributes to entrances, see section 3.4.3.
+Building entrances: rules for drawing and adding attributes.

 - 220.127.116.11.
 Additional attributes: Locations

-If you want to add items located inside a building to your drawing, do the following:
+If you want to add companies and items located inside a building to your drawing, do the following:

 - Click Add in the Locations line.

 - In the menu that opens, select the appropriate item type from the available options.

 - Create an item of the type you selected: draw it and then assign it attributes (for more information, see section 3.6.
 Locations.